NautilusTrader

 You can view all available versions of nautilus_trader on the package index.

-To programmatically fetch and list available versions:
+To programmatically request and list available versions:

 curl -s https://packages.nautechsystems.io/simple/nautilus-trader/index.html | grep -oP '(?<=<a href=")[^"]+(?=")' | awk -F'#' '{print $1}' | sort